 A: Yes, problems identified by the person served and/or support persons should be included on the problem list including physical health and social determinants of health.
 Per BHIN 22-019, "the problem list shall include problems or illnesses identified by the beneficiary and/or significant support person".
-Providers entering problems on the PL should add problems that are within their scope of practice.
-If a problem is identified that is outside the scope of practice, the problem should be documented in a progress note and a referral made to the appropriate provider.
+A problem on the PL is not a diagnosis made by the person adding the problem.
+By adding a problem to the PL a practitioner is not providing a diagnosis.
+Only the diagnosis will be on the claim and is therefore billable.
+Providers entering problems on the PL should add problems that are within their scope of practice if it is key to their intervention.
+If a problem is identified that is outside the scope of practice or one that they will not be specifically treating, the problem should be documented in a progress note and a referral made to the appropriate provider.